regulatorystudies/Reg-Stats/charts/README.md

 ## Directory Structure

-This directory contains the R code, processed datasets, and style guides for generating Reg Stats charts.
+This directory contains the R code, processed datasets, and style guides for generating RegStats charts.
 It also stores the output of the resulting data visualizations for posting to the RSC website.
 The structure of this directory is as follows:

 - code/
-  - contains the R code for updating Reg Stats charts
+  - contains the R code for updating RegStats charts
   - each chart has a dedicated .Rmd file with code and accompanying descriptions
   - also includes R code and functions with cross-application to multiple files
 - data/